nimpo/getOSMAttendance/README.md

 OSM_API_RETURL=<put OAuth2 Callback URI here>
 ```
 # Using the code
-Once setup for OAuth2 authentication, to run this
+Once setup for OAuth2 authentication, to run this,
-First make sure it's executable
+first make sure it's executable
 ```
 chmod u+x getAttendence.py
 ```
 Then just run ```./getAttendence.py``` and follow the instructions.
 A browser should pop up and ask you to log into OSM.
-Do this, and pop the redirect url into the terminal window when promped.
+Do this, and copy the redirect url from the browser's addreas bar into the terminal window when promped.
+(Or if you deploy the perl CGI script at the same location as the *Redirect URL* there should be a copy button you can use.)

 # NB
 * I use GNU/linux.
 This code was written and tested on such a device (Ubuntu 22.04 and KDE if you must know).
 It may (/should) work on Windows and Mac though I haven't tested on those OSes.